-Emergency Aid grant funds are financial assistance for students who are facing unforeseen financial emergencies and catastrophic events that may disrupt their education.
+Emergency Aid grant funds provide financial assistance for students who are facing unforeseen financial emergencies and catastrophic events that may disrupt their education.
 Emergency grants are not intended to pay for monthly or regular expenses or be a consistent supplement to a student’s education funding.
-Students may only receive emergency funding once per semester, if approved for aid.
+Students may only receive emergency funding once per semester if approved for aid.

 Examples of emergencies: